it-at-m/digiwf-s3-integration/README.md

 ### Cron Job Cleanup

 Files need to be deleted after some time.
-We have developed a folder structure to which an end of life time can be saved.
-The cron job setting determines how often and when the folders are checked and deleted.
+We have developed a file structure to which an end of life timestamp can be saved.
+The cron job setting determines how often and when the files are checked and deleted.
 To use this functionality configure the property:

-``io.muenchendigital.digiwf.s3.cronjob.cleanup.expired-folders=0 15 10 15 * ?``
+``io.muenchendigital.digiwf.s3.cronjob.cleanup.expired-files=0 15 10 15 * ?``

-This job cleans the metadata of the S3 folders in the database if no corresponding S3 folder exists.
+This job cleans the metadata of the S3 files in the database if no corresponding file within the S3 storage exists.

-``io.muenchendigital.digiwf.s3.cronjob.cleanup.unused-folders=0 15 10 16 * ?``
+``io.muenchendigital.digiwf.s3.cronjob.cleanup.unused-files=0 15 10 16 * ?``

 ## Getting the integration client library